chowkingman/logisticRegression/README.md

 # logisticRegression
-I am using Python to run a Logistic Regression model to predict the clients' behavior
+I am using Python to run a Logistic Regression model to predict the clients behavior